How to present a KPI report

 What is a KPI report?

-A KPI report is a presentation that summarizes your current performance compared to your objectives.
-It can be presented in a variety of ways, from spreadsheets and slide decks to formal written reports and, as I prefer, dashboards.
+A KPI report is a presentation that summarizes current performance compared to objectives.
+It can be presented in a variety of ways, from spreadsheets and slide decks to formal written reports and, preferably, dashboards.

-A KPI dashboard, aside from offering easy-to-understand and real-time access to your KPIs, can double as a KPI report—especially if you want to provide a dynamic view of the data behind your KPIs.
-A KPI dashboard can help frame the conversation around beautifully designed charts and graphs, and it can save you from needing to scramble at the end of the month or quarter to compile notes for your KPI report.
+A KPI dashboard, aside from offering easy-to-understand and real-time access to your KPIs, can double as a KPI report, especially when you want to provide a dynamic view of the data behind your KPIs.
+A KPI dashboard helps frame the conversation around clear charts and tables, and it can save you from scrambling at the end of the month or quarter to compile notes for your KPI report.

-They can take some work to build, but once you've done the upfront work, you may be able to step back and allow the data you pulled in an update in real-time.
+Dashboards can take work to build, but once you have done the upfront setup, you can step back and let the data you pull in update in real time.
 Below is an example of a social media KPI dashboard.

 Dashboard Social Media Overview 0